davidbannon/libqt6pas/README.md

 cd package

+// if its a repackage of same code, edit PACKVER in script

-./deb-package   // Make debs and RPMs
+./deb-package   // Make debs, RPMs and tarball

+**ToDo** : Set the RPM package number. more sed work on spec file !